 2017 - £600 a contribution towards repairs to the churchyard wall which runs alongside Church Walk.

-The Annual Report and Accounts for the year ending 31st December 2017 are now available and a copy is attached.
+The Annual Report and Accounts for the year ending 31st December 2018 are available and a copy is attached below in “Associated Documents”.

-Electronic copies in .pdf format is available by Email, free of charge, upon application to the contact point below.
+Electronic copies in .pdf format are available by Email, or printed copies upon application to the contact point below.

 Would you like to help?